-27. A corporate net operating loss can be carried back 2 years and forward 20 years to offset taxable income for those years.
+- 27. A corporate net operating loss can be carried back 2 years and forward 20 years to offset taxable income for those years.

+- a.
+True

+- b.
+False

-28. Azul Corporation, a calendar year C corporation, received a dividend of \$30,000 from Naranja Corporation.
+- 28. Azul Corporation, a calendar year C corporation, received a dividend of \$30,000 from Naranja Corporation.
 Azul owns 25% of the Naranja Corporation stock.
 Assuming it is not subject to the taxable income limitation, Azul's dividends received deduction is \$21,000.

+- a.
+True

-True False
+- b.
+False